Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 - needlestick or other sharps injuries

-- receipt of infected blood or blood products (eg clotting factors) in countries where screening does not take place or is inadequate (all blood and blood products are now screened in the UK)
+- receipt of infected blood or blood products (for example, clotting factors) in countries where screening does not take place or is inadequate (all blood and blood products are now screened in the UK)

 Who should be offered a test?

-Where the diagnosed HIV prevalence in the local population exceeds 2 in 1000, offer and recommended an HIV test to:
+Where the diagnosed HIV prevalence in the local population exceeds 2 in 1,000, offer and recommend an HIV test to:

 - all men and women newly registering in general practice regardless of country of origin